 Apart from being annoying, a leak can potentially create many other very expensive problems.

-In this post, I’ll cover the top five causes of wet carpets and what you can do about it.
+In this post, I’ll cover the top five causes of wet carpets and what you can do about them.

 I wrote a post about correct HVAC use and some tips for reducing fog on windows; you can check it out here – Car windows fog up when the heat is on